feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/getting_started.md

 - Connection status and genome statistics
 - Burst rate control (neural processing speed)
 - Root scene bar: Circuits, Inputs, Outputs, and Connectivity Rules.
 Hover a title to list them. **+** creates one.
-- Circuit Builder and Brain Monitor tab bars: Circuits, Interconnect Areas, and Memory Areas.
+- Circuit Builder and Brain Monitor tab bars: shown only while the pointer is on that tab.
+Circuits, Interconnect Areas, and Memory Areas.
 Those bars are two UI sizes smaller.
 Hover a title to list them. **+** creates one.
 - Split view, inspectors, camera animations, this guide, and settings

 **Circuit Builder (2D View)**